zer0Kerbal/ShieldedPicoPorts/readme.md

 # Shielded PicoPorts (SPP)

 Adds shielded PicoPorts to Kerbal Space Program.
-Requires [PicoPorts][pp] part mod.
+Requires [PicoPorts][pp] part addon.

 ## An original parts addon [`zer0Kerbal`][zer0Kerbal] and brought to you by *KerbSimpleCo*